vocdoni/docs/src/integration/vaas-api.md

 ### Requesting a census proof
 People voting on a signed process will need to package a vote envelope using the result of this call.

+Note: This call does not apply to deployments where a custom CSP validation is being used.

 <details>
 <summary>Example</summary>